jm1021/churchofjesuschrist/_posts/2024-03-03-prince_of_peace.md

 [2 Nephi 11–19](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-home-and-church-book-of-mormon-2024/09?lang=eng)

 ## O how great the ________ of our God
 [Fill in the blank](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/9?lang=eng&id=p8#p8).
-Find something that is not on the list and share your thoughts with comments below.
+Find something that is not on the list and share your thoughts with by commenting below.

 * Wisdom (verse 8)
 * Mercy (verses 8, 19, 53)